JanethL/project-1-example/README.md

 ```

-//rotate() function is taking our rows annd converting them into columns
+-create a rotate() function that takes the rows annd converts them into columns

 ```javascript
 //convert rows into coloumns and reverse the rows